 Some feathers for thought:

-the house wren often gets the glory because of its coast to coast
+While the house wren often gets the glory because of its coast to coast territory

-territory and cute "Jenny Wren" nickname. its Carolina cousin has a
+and cute "Jenny Wren" nickname. its Carolina cousin has a striking good looks

-Carolina wren is the friendliest around people, often nesting in back
+wren is the friendliest around people, often nesting in back yards, and visit

-one time they were only found in southern areas.
-Inhabiting wooded and
+they were only found in southern areas.
+Inhabiting wooded and bushy areas

-bushy areas in the southeast.
-Its named for South Carolina s its State
+in the southeast.
+Its named for South Carolina s its State Bird. (see Link

-territory expanded to include New England and upper Midwest, many bird
+expanded to include New England and upper Midwest, many bird don't survive

 Did You Know: